by Franz J. Sauer

 Saturday: 20 July: Final

-The first item on the programme on Saturday morning has also been a tradition for several years now: the mountain stage on the Stoderzinken.
-Afterwards, the works of art made of sheet metal and petrol, along with some special exhibits, will gather for the Porsche Design Grand Prix in Gröbming before the winner of the Ennstal-Classic 2024 is determined in the final stage.
-The last few years have been full of suspense, with the result always decided in the final metres.
+The first program item on Saturday morning has been a tradition for several years: the hill climb on the Stoderzinken.
+Afterward, the masterpieces of metal and petrol, along with some special exhibits, gather for the Porsche Design Grand Prix in Gröbming.
+Finally, the last stage determines the winner of the 2024 Ennstal-Classic.
+In recent years, the excitement has always been high, with the outcome often decided in the final meters.

-The new measuring procedure, which was practised for the first time last year, has become established and has massively increased the number of special stages, a long-cherished wish of many participants.
-And this year, as already mentioned, the cutting speeds will be sensitively readjusted to ensure equal opportunities for all participants from all age groups as far as possible.
+The new measuring procedure, first used last year, has proven successful and greatly increased the number of special stages—a long-time wish of many participants.
+This year, the target speeds are being carefully adjusted to ensure as much fairness as possible for all age groups.

-The anticipation is great, the preparations are underway, we are looking forward to driving in the last paradise from 17 to 20 July at the Ennstal-Classic 2024.
+Anticipation is high and preparations are underway as we look forward to driving in the last paradise from 17 to 20 July at the 2024 Ennstal-Classic.